CarlosRobertoAJ/CarlosRobertoAJ/README.md

 # Hi there 👋

-I'm a meticulous and dedicated Test Analyst, focused on ensuring software quality and committed to continuous learning.
-With experience in Test Design, Web Testing, Test Documentation, API Testing (Postman), SQL/Database, Agile SCRUM methodology, and Bug Tracking (JIRA) applying BDD, I employ a results-oriented approach and user experience in every project.
-Currently, I'm studying automation with Cypress and Javascript.
+I am a meticulous and dedicated Test Analyst, focused on ensuring software quality and committed to continuous learning.
+With experience in Test Design, Web Testing, Test Documentation, API Testing (Postman), SQL/Database, Agile SCRUM methodology, and Bug Tracking (JIRA) applying BDD, I employ a results-oriented approach and prioritize user experience in every project.
+Currently, I am studying automation with Cypress and JavaScript.

 Check out my projects on GitHub :)